glukit/blog/content/posts/introduction.md

 Now what?
 I've gone through the making of successful creative projects like this one before.
 The hard part if always the life *after*.
 The truth is that I feel exhausted from having worked so hard without a pause for so long.
 That hard work and dedication got me to a significant milestone.
 But, now at that milestone, it's hard to find the energy to commit to the next phase.

 #### Recharging
-The first day of my 2 weeks family vacation was the day I made my 200th day of commits.
+The first day of my 2 weeks family vacation was the day I made the commit that marked the 200th day.
 I knew I had to wrap-up before losing focus.
 I'm afraid that taking a break will get me to move away enough that I won't want to get back to it.
 I might get drawn to something new like drawing or writing a book.

 #### You
 But [glukit](http://www.mygluk.it/) is also different.
 I did commit before I left that I would return from vacation to announce the preview release of [glukit](http://www.mygluk.it/).
 If I was successful in creating a convincing presentation of my idea for a *better*, behavioral science powered diabetes application, maybe you'll have something to tell me.
 Comments, suggestions, requests.
 I worked on [glukit](http://www.mygluk.it/) for so long that I can't see clearly anymore if it's any good or if it can be effective like I imagined it.